-In June of 1996 Nissan started selling the Cima overseas under the Infinity badge.
-The Japanese automaker was trying to make a name for themselves in the Luxury car marker and the Y33 was a great offering.
-They intention of this model was to compete with the likes of the S-class and 7 series.
+In June of 1996, Nissan started selling the Cima overseas under the Infinity badge.
+The Japanese automaker was trying to make a name for themselves in the luxury car market and the Y33 was a great offering.
+The intention of this model was to compete with the likes of the S-class and 7 series.

 Toyota Land Cruiser Prado (J90)